abidv/DTTC-SACEMA-South-Africa-TB-model/README.md

 ## Required packages

-To set up this project, you'll need to install the necessary R packages.
-We recommend using the pacman package to streamline the installation and loading process.

 The following R packages are essential for running this model:
 - readxl: For reading data from Excel files.